 At the beginning of each fire season (between 1st October and 31st March the following year) a "Fire Danger Period" is declared.
-HOWEVER due to the increased fire risk this year that period has been brought forward and is currently 1st October 2013 to 31st March 2014.
+HOWEVER due to the increased fire risk this year that period has been brought forward and is currently 1st September 2014 to 31st March 2015.
 During this period you are required to have a "Fire Permit" to do any burning off - even a small pile of material.

 The aim of the Fire Permit is to ensure fire will be used safely.
 A permit imposes conditions on the way a fire is lit and maintained, and can only be issued by authorised Permit Issuing Officers.
 The permit system informs the authorities exactly when and where landowners intend to burn, to ensure adequate and appropriate measures are in place, so that fires remain under control.
 You can find more information on the RFS Web Page at the following (Link).

 A Total Fire Ban declaration will override any permits issued and the rules around a total fire ban and its operation can be found through this (Link).
 You should note the penalties for failing to comply with these rules.

 For information for the Malua Bay Brigade area on when you can burn off and Fire Permits please contact the Brigade Captain Martin Green on 4471 6933.